 Dry needling is a technique to release muscle tissues and fascia to decrease pain and tension.

 Integrative acupuncture is derived from traditional Chinese medicine.
 Treatment considers not only the muscles and tissues of the body but general wellbeing, mood, appetite, and sleep patterns.
 A holistic approach to treatment of the mind and body can help in many cases especially when the body is not responding to heal an injury or improve a condition.

 REHABILITATION AFTER SURGERY

-Post surgery or arthroscope rehabilitation is vital.
+Post-surgery or arthroscope rehabilitation is vital.
 We work together with your surgeon to maximise recovery and outcomes.
-Common post operative rehabilitation include;
+Common post-operative rehabilitation includes;

 An assessment prior to your surgery is a good idea to familiarise yourself with the early rehabilitation exercises and strengthen prior to your operation

-- Sarah Key Accredited Practitiioners for treatment of spinal pain.
+Sarah Key Accredited Practitioners for treatment of spinal pain.

 WHAT IS PHYSIOTHERAPY AND WHY DO I NEED IT?

 Physiotherapists are university-trained health professionals that aim to improve your pain or injury through treatment of the bones, muscles, nerves, ligaments, and joints.
 After a detailed assessment, your Physiotherapist will give hands-on treatment and an exercise program just for you, to help you take control of your symptoms to allow for safe movement and help you return to the activities that are most important to you.
 Your Physiotherapist will also provide you with a range of self-management tools so that you can prevent flare-ups in pain or manage your injury in the future.

 WHAT CAN I EXPECT AT MY FIRST PHYSIOTHERAPY APPOINTMENT?